ben-watt/surveyor-v2/README.md

   - Don't use algolia for search?s

+### Sam Requests

+  - two templates level 2 & level 3
+  - easy insert photos and save on devise
+  - drop down defects and add as many defects as possible per section if you want
+  - also note section and can amend the drop downs
+  - costings on the level 3
+  - color code defects
+  - Also we would like to add like a banner to the reports to make it look more professional

 ### Next

 Can we do something where we're less structured???.
 Rock up at a property take a load of pictures take a load of audio / video then interpret that data to understand what is useful in order to generate a survey.
 What would we need?
 An understanding of what is required for a survey